getsolus/linux-steam-integration/README.md

 For a more in depth view of what LSI is, and how to integrate it into your distribution, please check the [technical README document](https://github.com/clearlinux/linux-steam-integration/blob/master/TECHNICAL.md).

+## Plans

+- Cleanup of existing shims
+- Implementation of Proton support

 ## License